How to be a good Change Manager

 2. Focusing on the Critical Success Factors

-As soon as the need for change has been communicated, leaders are responsible for managing the success of both organizational and personal change.
+As soon as the need for change has been communicated, leaders are responsible for managing the success of both organisational and personal change.

 For successful change, it is important for change managers to follow and recognise the 7 Critical Success Factors: